xen-42/outer-wilds-sand-control/README.md

 # Sand Control

-Manually set the sand levels on the twins
+Gives the player control over the sand on Ash and Ember Twin.

 ### Sand level
 You can set the sand level of the twins either in the mod options (value from 0-100) or using Numpad +/-